By FOIA Research

 National Conservatism Conference

 From February 3 to 4, 2020, Fantini took part in an iteration of the National Conservatism Conference (NCC) in Rome, Italy.
-Fantini's bio on the NCC website read as follows:116
+Fantini's bio on the NCC website read as follows:120

 Alvino-Mario Fantini ... has worked as an editor and speechwriter for various international and multilateral organizations.
 Currently he is Editor-in-Chief of The European Conservative.
 His work has appeared in such publications as The American Spectator, Crisis, The New Criterion, Far Eastern Economic Review, Catholic World Report, The American Conservative, and The Wall Street Journal.
 He serves on the board of the Center for European Renewal, and is a member of the Philadelphia Society, Mont Pelerin Society, and the Institut d’Etudes Politiques.
 He is currently a Research Fellow at the Abigail Adams Institute and a Visiting Scholar at the Russell Kirk Center for Cultural Renewal.

-On October 13, 2020, Fantini participated in a conference organized by the Danube Institute titled "Hammer, Sickle and Cross."117
+On October 13, 2020, Fantini participated in a conference organized by the Danube Institute titled "Hammer, Sickle and Cross."121

-On October 29, 2020, he took part in a panel talk organized by Competere in collaboration with the Austrian Economics Center.118
+On October 29, 2020, he took part in a panel talk organized by Competere in collaboration with the Austrian Economics Center.122

 2021

-As of 2021, Fantini was one of the "students" at Steve Bannon's and Ben Harnwell's "Gladiator School" in the Trisulti Abbey, Italy, co-organized by the Dignitatis Humanae Institute.10
+As of 2021, Fantini was one of the "students" at Steve Bannon's and Ben Harnwell's "Gladiator School" in the Trisulti Abbey, Italy, co-organized by the Dignitatis Humanae Institute.11

 The Abbey of Trisulti (Certosa di Trisulti), around 100km southeast of Rome.

-On February 16, 2020, Fantini published an article with the Catholic World Report, titled “National Conservatism and the ‘True Europe.’”119 After that, he seems to have ceased his collaboration with the platform.
+On February 16, 2020, Fantini published an article with the Catholic World Report, titled “National Conservatism and the ‘True Europe.’”123 After that, he seems to have ceased his collaboration with the platform.

-In 2021, TEC was overhauled once more, this time appearing in a glossy and bibliophile edition, and a considerable increase in staff.
-As of 2021, the "Impressum" section of TEC's website stated that "The European Conservative is published online and as a print edition four times a year by the European Conservative Nonprofit Ltd. in Budapest, in collaboration with CEDI/EDIC in Vienna and Nazione Futura in Rome."120 Also the website was overhauled, from then on showing a shop section, selling TEC journals from issues 19 onwards with the ISSN number 2590-2008.121
+Since then, TEC has considerably increased its staff, and appears in a glossy and bibliophile edition four times a year As of 2021, the “Impressum” section of the TEC website stated that “The European Conservative is published online and as a print edition … by the European Conservative Nonprofit Ltd. in Budapest, in collaboration with CEDI/EDIC in Vienna and Nazione Futura in Rome.”125 Also the website was overhauled, from then on showing a shop section, selling issues from issues 19 onwards with the ISSN number 2590-2008.126

-Where the sudden influx of money came from to launch a proper journal, including a long list of junior and senior editors, translators, graphic designers etc. remains a secret.
-Although the journal contains some ads, Fantini states in a speech at the National Conservatism conference in 2021 that ad space is often given away for free to friendly parties.123
+The journal is running at an enormous loss.
+By the end of 2022, the TEC’s revenue amounted to merely 75,000 dollars.127 Although the journal contains some ads, Fantini states in a speech at the National Conservatism Conference in 2021 that ad space is often given away for free to friendly parties.131

-The relaunch of TEC was announced on the Experiment in International Living website in the most euphemistic terms:29
+The relaunch of TEC was announced on the Experiment in International Living website in the most euphemistic terms:30

 Alvino-Mario Fantini ... launched a new quarterly publication to expand the diversity of the European media space.
 Bringing together diverse writings and perspectives on art, literature, philosophy, and politics, the publication—provocatively titled “The European Conservative”—seeks to make available content routinely ignored by the mainstream media.
 Mario says that at SIT he learned to resist groupthink, which can stifle debate and suppress minority viewpoints.
 Working cross-culturally with teams from Austria, Croatia, France, Hungary, Italy, the UK and the U.S., Mario has reconceptualized and redesigned this English-language thought journal and is significantly expanding distribution.
 “My hope,” he says, “is not only to raise awareness of ideas and writings that can find no platform or outlet, but also, in the process, to remind people that the dominant media and entertainment giants do not fully reflect the dazzling variety and rich traditions of different European cultures.”